International Current Students

 Each fall and spring when new students arrive, it is important to orient them not only to Tiffin University, but to the community of Tiffin as a whole.
 We spend 3-5 days each semester to ensure that students receive all of the necessary information and support to make their stay in the U.S. as academically and personally satisfying as possible.
 For more information, please visit the Arrival and Orientation website.

-For more information about these events, please contact Rachel Crooks, Director of International Student Services, at CrooksRN@tiffin.edu or (419) 448-3369.
+For more information about these events and services, please contact Rachel Crooks, Director of International Student Advising, at CrooksRN@tiffin.edu or (419) 448-3369.